-Your boat is equipped with an ignition shutdown safety switch.
-The switch is located below the gear shift/throttle control unit.
-The ignition shut down safety switch incorporates a shut-off switch, switch clip, lanyard and lanyard clip, which is clipped to the operator when running.

-If an emergency arises and the engine must be shut down, a pull on the cord to release the clip from the shut-off will shut off the engine.

-This switch is designed to shut the engine off when the operator of the boat leaves the control station, either accidentally by falling into the boat, or by being ejected overboard.
-This would most likely occur as a result of poor operating practices.
+Your boat is equipped with an engine emergency stop switch.
+The switch is located below the gear shift and throttle control.
+The engine emergency stop switch incorporates a shut-off switch, switch clip, lanyard and lanyard clip, which is clipped to the operator when running.
+If an emergency arises and the engine must be shut down, a pull on the cord to release the clip from the shut-off shuts off the engine.
+This switch shuts off the engine when the operator leaves the helm, either accidentally by falling or by being ejected overboard.
+This most likely occurs as a result of poor operating practices.

-The lanyard should be long enough to prevent inadvertant activation.
+The lanyard should be long enough to prevent inadvertent activation.
 Do not let the lanyard become entangled.